paveltimofeev/screens.io/tasklist.md

 - Sanitize body and params in Auth proxy & Backend
 - Angular: MultiLanguage support
 - Restrict number of viewports
-- Show Difference value, to get user knowledge to tune test sensivity
+- Show Difference value, to get user knowledge for tuning test sensivity
 - Bulk add scenarios (urls)
 - Page Modification/Disable Animation option for scenario
 - API for run-with-parameters by config from body + APIKEY
 - Unapprove: Review and turn back any previously approved results.
 - Locate tiny changes, and mark them more noticably
 - Use user-friendly dates (by moment)
+- Think out understanding of costs (weight of s3/lambdas/queues/vm in total cost of user) to work out correct pricing strategy

 - Display retry button for not-ready yet history record (screens)
 - Confirmation dialog for delete ops